-The chemical activity approach to chemical risk analysis involves expressing exposure concentrations of a chemical in various environmental media and the biological response concentrations of that chemical in in-vitro and in-vivo experiments and field studies in terms of a common quantity (i.e. chemical activity), so that they can be compared using statistical methods.
-This approach and the closely related fugacity approach, both developed by Lewis [24,25], are widely used in chemical engineering, medicine, pharmacology and environmental chemistry.
+The chemical activity approach to chemical risk analysis involves expressing exposure concentrations of a chemical in various environmental media and the biological response concentrations of that chemical in field studies, in vitro experiments, and in vivo experiments in terms of a common quantity (i.e., chemical activity), so that they can be compared using statistical methods.
+This technique and the closely related fugacity approach, both developed by Lewis [24,25], are widely used in chemical engineering, medicine, pharmacology, and environmental chemistry.
 In medicine, the application of chemical activity was instrumental in predicting the action of general anesthetics in surgery [26-28].
-In environmental chemistry, fugacity and chemical activity have also found useful applications as research tools to study both chemical dynamics in organisms and the environment [29-This article is protected by copyright.
-All rights reserved

-32] as well as elucidating modes of toxic action [33-35].
-Fugacity models (for organic compounds) and related aquivalency models (for metals) are widely used for assessing the distribution of a variety of chemical substances in the environment [36-37] and for environmental risk assessment [23,38].
-Chemical Activity
+In environmental chemistry, fugacity and chemical activity have also found useful applications as research tools to study chemical dynamics in both organisms and the environment [29-32], as well as elucidating modes of toxic action [33-35].
+Fugacity models (for organic compounds) and related aquivalency models (for metals) are widely used for assessing the distribution of a variety of chemical substances in the environment [36,37] and for environmental risk assessment [23,38].